 Helping the Community with Solar Powered Systems

 In 2020, NE Clean Energy continued to work with community-centric non-profit organizations.
 In the past, we have worked with wildlife sanctuaries, parks, and even Nature’s Classroom in Charlton, MA!

 Last year, we installed solar systems at two nonprofits: Westport River Watershed Alliance and the Worcester Common Ground.

-Solar energy reduces electricity and operating costs for these organizations, allowing them to re-allocate that money to projects that support their mission.
+Solar powered systems reduces electricity and operating costs for these organizations, allowing them to re-allocate that money to projects that support their mission.
 They can continue to serve their community without the annoyance of expensive electricity bills!

 Although 2020 was not our favorite year, we’re happy that we were able to reduce our customers’ bills, offset some nasty carbon dioxide, and help lots of individuals and nonprofits realize their solar dreams.
 Want to be a part of next year’s highlights?
 Interested in what solar can do for you in 2021?
 Get an instant ballpark estimate from us today at no cost to you.